david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-whiteboard-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-whiteboard-lg.jpg" alt=""></a>
         <div class="card-body">
           <p class="card-text">OpenEyes will display key data for a selected operation on a whiteboard- this is usually a large digital display in the operating theatre that can be seen by all staff.
-It supports the activity around the WHO checks and ensures that everyone knows the case, side, procedure and for cataract surgery the lens type and power.
+It supports activity around the WHO checks and ensures that everyone knows the case, side, procedure and, for cataract surgery, the lens type and power.
 It also displays systemic and ocular risk factors relevant to the case.</p>
         </div>
       </div>
     </div>